wp-plugins/wpsso/readme.txt

 	* Re-structured the `NgfbConfig::$cf` array to support multiple plugin configs (for future WPSSO extension plugins).

 == Upgrade Notice ==

+= 2.6.2.3 =

+Added a CSS ID to image dimension warnings.

 = 2.6.2.2 =